dhurlburtusa/shortcuts/shopify/shopify-notes.md

 **Private Apps**

 Private apps interact with the Shopify API on behalf of a single store.
 Private apps are created in the Shopify admin, and are not listed on the Shopify App Store.
 Private apps do not require a Shopify app review.

+Note: Developers can still create private apps, but custom apps are the recommended solution.